Mega-Mewthree/BetterDiscordPlugins/README.md

 # BetterDiscordPlugins
-Plugins and Libraries for BetterDiscord
+Plugins and Resources for BetterDiscord

+Join my Discord server at https://join-nebula.surge.sh.